aurelia/metadata/README.md

 	jspm dl-loader
 	```

+4. Ensure that you have Chrome installed.
+Karma runs the test suite in Chrome.

-4. You can now run the tests with this command:
+5. You can now run the tests with this command:

 	```shell
 	karma start